Anirudh2103/Coffee-Analysis-Project/README.md

 ## Introduction

 Coffee is a globally consumed beverage, and understanding the trends and preferences helps you to focus and increase the revenue.
 In this project, you will see how we can pull the information from other excel sheets using XLOOKUP and INDEX fucntions in Excel.
-You will also see how we can combine all the data and make it a visual dashboard which shows all the information that we need in a visual format.
+You will also see how we can combine all the data and create a dashboard which shows all the information that we need in a visual format.

-## Features
+## Prerequisite

-- Data preprocessing and cleaning for coffee-related datasets.
-- Interactive visualizations showcasing coffee consumption by region, type, and more.
-- Jupyter notebooks with in-depth analyses and insights.
-- Predictive models for coffee consumption trends.
+- Basic understanding on excel functions.
+- Basic understanding on pivot table and charts.

 ## Installation